Grant funding overview for wider Wellington Region

 Wellington City Council is challenging workplaces to get more staff walking, jogging and biking.
 Applications for this new fund can be made at any time through the Council’s online funding portal and will be considered each month.
 A total of $50,000 is available this financial year.
 Priority will be given to applications from businesses or organisations that are willing to part or match-fund the initiative or programme they are requesting funding for, and those already doing other things to encourage a shift to active transport.

 Applications need to include a comprehensive project plan showing how the initiative will be monitored and evaluated.
 Businesses applying must also be in the Wellington City area.
+Applications are reviewed at the end of each month.
 Find out more about the fund here

 Wellington City Council Waste Minimisation Seed Fund